Ibexian/EastMeetsKitchen/_posts/2016-07-11-charcoal-ice-cream.md

 ### What is Activated Charcoal?

 So, from my research, ingestible activated charcoal is made from either hardwood or coconut shells.
-What makes it "activated" is the charcoal gets exposed to some gases at high temperatures and this results in many tiny pores being formed on the charcoal particles.
-This means these tiny particles with its tiny pores can absorb a lot of things very well, and it is a reason why hospitals use activated charcoal on someone who may have just consumed something poisonous.
+What makes it "activated" is the charcoal gets exposed to some gases at high temperatures, and this results in many tiny pores being formed on the charcoal particles.
+This means these tiny particles can absorb a lot of things very well, and it is a reason why hospitals use activated charcoal on someone who may have just consumed something poisonous.

 I think the key here is that activated charcoal works if you have recently consumed something potentially toxic.
 A lot of the natural health community say activated charcoal absorbs toxins in the body - some can be produced by the gut when you're stressed -  and is good for the digestive tract.
-I'm not sure about that claim (or its opposing side) as I've read articles on how charcoal absorbs the good - like vitamins - and the bad, but again, only when it has been recently eaten.
+I'm not sure about that claim (or its opposing side) as I've read articles on how charcoal absorbs the good - like vitamins - and the bad, but again, only when it has been recently consumed.

-So I guess I'm not sure how much each of these claims have been tested, so I'm going to say the important thing is, activated charcoal isn't toxic for the body as it doesn't get absorbed.
-There's no flavor to it.
-I thought it might have been bitter, but it was tasteless and odorless.
+So I guess I cannot attest to how well each of these claims have been tested, so I'm going to say the important thing is, activated charcoal isn't toxic for the body as it doesn't get absorbed.
+There is no flavor to it.
+I thought it might have been bitter, but it was tasteless and odorless, and is more decorative than anything.